Diagonal of a Rectangle Calculator

 d.
 You can use the hypotenuse formula, e.g., from the Pythagorean theorem calculator, to estimate the diagonal of a rectangle, which can be expressed with the following formula:

 and now you should know how to find the diagonal of a rectangle explicit formula - just take a square root:

 d = √(l² + w²)

 What's the diagonal of a rectangle formula?

-Sometimes you won't have given all of two rectangle's sides.
-How to find the diagonal of a rectangle in that situation?
+Sometimes, you won't have given the length of two adjacent sides of a rectangle.
+How do you find the diagonal of a rectangle in that situation?
 The answer is provided with our diagonal of a rectangle calculator.
-At first, let's write down three basic equations, for the area, perimeter and circumcircle radius:
+First, let's write down three basic equations for the area, perimeter, and circumcircle radius:

 - Area of a rectangle: